liferay/liferay-docs/develop/tutorials/articles/150-web-services/02-jaxrs.markdown

 # JAX-RS [](id=jax-rs)

-You can publish JAX-RS web services in a Liferay module the same way you would outside of Liferay.
-You must also, however, register the class in the OSGi framework.
+JAX-RS web services work in Liferay modules the same way they work outside of Liferay.
+The only difference is that you must register the class in the OSGi framework.
 Liferay's development tools make this easy by providing a template.

 In Liferay Developer Studio, create a new module using the *rest* template: